 Laguna is Providing a Webinar for Local Businesses on Overdose Awareness Day

-Laguna Treatment Hospital Hosts Webinar on Overdose Response on August 31st
+Laguna Treatment Center Hosts Webinar on Overdose Response on August 31st

 Far too many people have lost their lives in the opioid crisis: In 2020 alone, over 93,000 people suffered a fatal opioid overdose, according to preliminary data collected by the Centers for Disease Control and Prevention (CDC).
 While misusing opioids puts someone at a much higher risk of suffering an opioid overdose, anyone that takes opioids (even for legitimate medical reasons) is at risk.
 That’s why it is so important for people to learn exactly what to do in these situations.

-On August 31st—International Overdose Awareness Day—Laguna Treatment Hospital and other American Addiction Centers (AAC) facilities are offering a webinar for businesses interested in learning the proper procedure for responding to an opioid overdoses.
+On August 31st—International Overdose Awareness Day—Laguna Treatment Center and other American Addiction Centers (AAC) facilities are offering a webinar for businesses interested in learning the proper procedure for responding to an opioid overdoses.

 Signs of an Opioid Overdose